kekoziar/r-novice/_episodes/01-rstudio-intro.md

 Welcome to the R deep dive, or I should say shallow wade because R is a pretty big topic, and we won’t get far in the time we have.
-I am following a modified Carpentries lesson that will introduce R and RStudio, how to work in R to read, store, manipulate, and save data.
+I am following a modified Carpentries lesson that will introduce R and RStudio, and the basics of how to work in R to read, store, manipulate, and save data.

 ## Introduction to R and RStudio
-Welcome to R.  First, what is R?
+First, what is R?
 What is RStudio?
 And, How are they different?
 R is a language and environment for statistical computing and graphics.
 It is free, and supported by the R Foundation.
 RStudio is a free, open source IDE (or integrated development environment) for R.
 RStudio basically provides a nicer interface to develop in R. RStudio also has other advantages such as integration with version control and project management.

+## Who Uses R/RStudio?
+While R is open source, it’s commercial competitors include statistical packages such as SAS, SPSS, and Stata.
+The researchers that I've helped with R have come from the fields of genomics, statistics, and plant biology.
+I’ve used R for text mining, machine learning, and statistics.

+## This Lesson
 Throughout this lesson, we’re going to teach you some of the fundamentals of the R language as well as some best practices for organizing coding projects that will make your life easier.